geoallen/ROTFL/README.md

 # ROTFL
-River Observation Timing From Landsat
+## River Observation Timing From Landsat

-Collection of codes to analyze the ability of Landsat to represent the frequency distribution of river discharge.
+Collection of codes to analyze the ability of the Landsat 5,7 & 8 archive to represent the frequency distribution of river discharge.